 Life expectancy at birth is a way of expressing the all cause mortality for an area.
 It gives an estimate of how long someone is expected to live based on current mortality rates.
-Male life expectancy is lower in all 4 wards for Bloxwich AP.
-Life expectancy for males in Walsall is 77.8.
+Both Male and Female is lower in both of the wards in the AP compared to Life expectancy for males in Walsall is 77.8 and females in Walsall is 82.7.